OSVR/OSVR-Docs/Troubleshooting/DeviceSpecific.md

 - 8:Unit quaternion real component LSB
 - 9: Unit quaternion real component MSB

 Each quaternion is presented as signed, 16-bit fixed point, 2’s complement number with a Q point of 14

 In version 1 reports:

 - 10-31: reserved for future use

-In version 2 reports:
+In version 2 and 3 reports:
+- 10-11: Gyroscope X axis velocity in radians/sensics
+- 12-13: Gyroscope X axis velocity in radians/sensics
+- 14-15: Gyroscope X axis velocity in radians/sensics

+Each velocity is presented as signed, 16-bit fixed point, 2’s complement number with a Q point of 9

 In version 3 reports:
+- Adds bits in byte 0 (see above) for video detection

 ## Razer Hydra